TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2020/Index.rst

-As **next steps** the documentation could be further restructured, moving for example general Fluid information that is not specific to Extbase / Fluid from the :doc:`t3extbasebook:Index` to "TYPO3 Explained".
+As **next steps** the documentation could be further restructured, moving for example general Fluid information that is not specific to Extbase / Fluid from the Extbase Fluid Book to "TYPO3 Explained".

 .. _news-2020-tsref:
 .. rst-class:: panel panel-default